The art collection in the Gleimhaus

 Art collection

-In addition to the portrait painting collection and the graphic art collection, the Gleimhaus has built up a collection of other artefacts, some of which are or have been returned from Gleim's estate.
-Outstanding works include the statue of Anna Louisa Karsch, Gleim's writing chair, a memorial ring to Frederick II and a pair of memorial pictures to Ewald Christian von Kleist by Adam Friedrich Oeser.
+In addition to its portrait painting and graphic collections, the Gleimhaus has assembled a collection of other art objects, some of which have originated from, or returned to, Gleim’s estate.
+Among the collection’s standout pieces are the statue of Anna Louisa Karsch, Gleim’s writing chair, a commemorative ring dedicated to Frederick II, and a pair of commemorative images of Ewald Christian von Kleist by Adam Friedrich Oeser.

 The collection can be researched at museum-digital.